 The company's property is valued on periodic valuation by the Directors after seeking professional advice from independent professionally qualified valuers who holds a recognised relevant professional qualification and have the necessary experience in the location and segments of the property being valued.
-When external valuations are carried out in accordance with this policy, the valuer reports directly to the Board of Directors and discussions on the valuation technique and its results, including an evaluation of the inputs to the valuation, are held between these parties.

 At the end of every reporting period during which an external valuation is not carried out, the Directors also assess whether any significant changes in actual circumstances, income streams, results and developments have been experienced since the last external valuation.
-An adjustment to the carrying amount of the property is only reflected if it has been determined that there has been significant change.
+An adjustment to the carrying amount of the property is only reflected if it has been determined that there has been a significant change.